top of page

 • Management and professional roles

-Here’s the disconnect: policy still tends to treat ECE like informal or “soft” work, while the actual job looks very different.
+Here lies the disconnect: policy still tends to treat ECE like informal or “soft” work, while the actual job looks very different.
+Early childhood educators:

 • Manage classrooms and learning environments